Things that can go wrong with the 4% rule

 The 4% rule works on the assumption that your portfolio needs to beat inflation by 4% per year for your money to last forever.
 If you download my fianancial freedom calculator (link below) you'll see that once you reach your desired financial freedom age, your portfolio value stays constant for decades when converted into a figure that shows it's value in today's terms.
 Why is this?

 In my calculations it's assumed that inflation will be 6% in future and your portfolio will grow at 10%, in other words 4% more than inflation.
-If you withdraw that 4% every year, your portfolio is left with the 6% growth, which is equal to inflation, which means in today's terms your portfolio value stays constant.
+If you withdraw that 4% every year, your portfolio is left with 6% growth, which is equal to merely inflation.
+There's no real inflation-beating growth left after your income withdrawal, which means in today's terms after accounting for the eroding effect of inflation, your portfolio value stays constant.

 2. The value of your portfolio goes up and down